Answered By: Lisa Adriani Last Updated: Jul 27, 2021 Views: 22

 Peer review is a process by which a scholarly work is checked by a group of experts in the same field to make sure it meets the necessary standards before it is published or accepted.
 Peer reviewing may also be called refereeing.

 The high standard of quality set by article reviewers results in the highest quality scholarly articles.
 Using these high quality sources will improve the quality of your own work.

-Some databases such as CINAHL and ProQuest will give you the option to limit search results to peer review articles.
+Some databases such as CINAHL will give you the option to limit search results to peer review articles.
 Look for the option to limit to review on a databases search page.

 For instructions on how to check if your article is from a peer reviewed journal, click here.